weztcy/CPP/README.md

 ## 🎯 Repository Purpose

-This repository is used to:
+This repository is maintained to:

-* Store C++ learning documentation
+* Organize various C++ source code implementations
-* Collect various C++ source codes
+* Document algorithms and data structure implementations
-* Improve problem-solving skills
+* Maintain reusable programming references
-* Learn algorithms and data structures
+* Explore different approaches to computational problems
-* Serve as a personal reference for C++ development
+* Provide a centralized collection of C++ projects and experiments

 ## 🤝 Contribution